Wake Forest University Department of Counseling

 Course Materials

-Readings refer only to textbook, Course Reserves, WFU library readings, or scholarly articles.
+Readings refer only to the textbook(s), Course Reserves, WFU library readings, or scholarly articles.
 Refer to the course for all other instructional content (websites, lectures, videos, interactive activities, etc.)

 Required Textbooks